KSNauman/KSNauman/README.md

 - Solving DSA daily to strengthen my problem-solving skills
 - Exploring new topics and advanced concepts in the MERN stack
 - Building a WhatsApp chatbot inspired by WeChat
-- **Actively understanding the codebase of Meshery (an open-source CNCF project) and contributing to it**
+- Actively understanding the codebase of Meshery (an open-source project) and contributing to it

 ## Contact Me
 <p>